HealthBioscienceIDEAS/aic2023-workshop/docs/structural-mri.md

 **TODO: Screenshot of FSLEYES with data
 Now open up the other image in the folder: what differences do you notice?

-## Running Bias Correction and Tissue Segmentation
+## Run Bias Correction and Tissue Segmentation
 SPM simultaneously performs bias correction tissue segmentation: the assignment of probability that a voxel contains key tissue types and
 STEPS:
 1. Open up a terminal (screenshots)
 1. Type `spm pet` to launch SPM (screenshot)
 1. From main menu, select the Segment button (Screenshots).
 This will launch a window known as the *batch editor*, where you can adjust settings on the pipeline to be run.
 1. Edit the options for segmentation:
   a.
 Under Data->Channels->Volume, click on "Specify...".
   a.
 In the dialog box that opens up, please navigate to the folder `data` and then `StructuralMRI`.
 Then select the first image `sub-OAS30003_T1w.nii`.
 Once you click on it, you will notice the file move down to the bottom of the box which represents the list of selected files.
   a.
 Click the Done button
   a.
 Back in the batch editor, under Data->Save Bias Corrected, please choose "Save Field and Corrected"
   a.
 Under the Tissues section, please make sure that the final three tissue entries have both native and warped tissue set to none.
-   a.
-Click the green run button to start!
-It should take about 10 minutes.
-You will see a lot of other things happening in other widows.
+1. Click the green run button to start!
+It should take about 5-10 minutes.
+You will see a lot of other things happening in other windows.
+The terminal will say `Done - Segment` when it has finished.

+### Quality check
+The quality check is an important pare of any analysis.
+We are going to open and check out how the bias correction and then the segmentation has worked.
+1. Use `fsleyes` again and open up the original image `sub-OAS30003_T1w.nii` using the `Add image` menu item under File.
+2. Change the image lookup table to `NIH` (screenshot) and change the image minimum to 40 and the maximum to 600.
+3. Next add the  bias corrected image, which is called  `msub-OAS30003_T1w.niiz.

 Now look at the original image, bias-corrected image (colormaps), and tissue-segmented image